 The Courts are 80ft x 11ft.
 The surface is HarTru, the same material used for clay tennis courts.
 We use 107mm balls, weighing 920grams.
 We follow US Bocce Federation Open Bocce Rules, with a few minor modifications.
 Official BBC Rules.

 Our 200+ member club represents all ages and ability levels.
-Two courts are currently wheelchair accessible, and the other two are scheduled to be upgraded to accessible spring 2019.
+Two courts are currently wheelchair accessible.
 The surrounding area is not 508 compliant.

 The courts are public.
 If you don’t want to join the club, you can bring your own balls at play at your leisure, except when courts are reserved for league and tournament play.
-Leagues M-Th 6-7:30PM June-Sept.
-See Tournament Calendar for dates/times.
+Leagues play M-Th 9:30 AM -Noon and M-Th 6-7:30PM June-Sept.
+See the Tournament Calendar for dates/times the courts are reserved for tournaments.

 JOIN THE CLUB